The following is a brief description concerning the main reforms proposed by the Water Code Amendment draft bill.

 Nowadays, water rights are considered to be a property right; with a perpetual character, over the waters and consist in its use and enjoyment.

-According to the substitute observations presented by the Executive Branch, the water rights concept is redrafted, removing its property right quality and the express ability of its disposal (notwithstanding other rules that will be kept which implicitly allows for, this ability), and transforming it into an administrative concession over the waters which will allow its temporary use and enjoyment, in accordance with the rules, requirements and limitations prescribed by the proposal of the new Water Code.
+According to the substitute observations presented by the Executive Branch, the water rights concept is redrafted, transforming it into an administrative concession over the waters which will allow its temporary use and enjoyment, in accordance with the rules, requirements and limitations prescribed by the proposal of the new Water Code.

 The Executive Branch’s indications proposed water rights limitation, according to public interest, for which it is intended to entitle the Administration, the following abilities: